 What about the minimum wage?

-While entirely welcome, the minimum wage of $14.00 an hour is still over $6.00 an hour less than the living wage for Halton in 2019.
+While entirely welcome, the minimum wage of $14.35 an hour in 2021 is still over $6.00 an hour less than the living wage for Halton in 2021.
 That extra amount is significant as it would enable a typical family to afford, not only the basic costs of housing, food, utilities and transportation, but also many other things that most families take for granted.
 Instead of living on the edge of poverty, they would be able to participate in the normal life of the community in which they live, and that would contribute greatly to their sense of well being.

 Basic Income or a Guaranteed Annual Income